hrtarom/cebd1160_project/README.md

 we have a data set provided bu Sklearn which has gathered data from 569 cases. this data has 30 feature for each case and specifies that for this specific case the tumor is Melignant or Benign. we ae trying to bulid a model, based on the data we have, tp predict future cases' probability of breast caner.
-To do this, first we have to do some pre-processing on the daat at hand, devide it into trainign and test sets and finally feed them into our model().
-In the end, we will evaluate our model by feedign the test cases and see how accurate it can predict the results.
+To do this, first we have to do some pre-processing on the data at hand, devide it into training and test sets and finally feed them into our model(Logistic Regression).
+In the end, we will evaluate our model by feedign the test cases and see how accurate it can predict the results.The metrics used to evaluate the results is the f1score, confusiuon matrix and ROC curve.

 ### Introduction